 If your pipes burst, they will expel gallons and gallons of water, causing damage to your walls, floors, and ceilings.
 This unfortunate circumstance can completely ruin your home and cost thousands of dollars to fix.

-You don’t have to winterize your pipes throughout the winter unless you are planning on leaving your home for an extended period of time.
-If you spend winter or a portion of winter in a warmer state or if you’ll just be out of town for a few weeks, then you should winterize your pipes to help prevent damage.
+Now before you get too worried, you don’t have to winterize your pipes unless you are planning on leaving your home for an extended period of time in the winter.
+If you spend winter or a portion of winter in a warmer state or if you’ll just be out of town for a few weeks, then you should take these steps to winterize pipes to avoid any potential damage.

 Steps to Winterize Plumbing Pipes

 We think it’s safe to assume that you don’t want your pipes to burst while you’re away on a winter vacation.
 To avoid this expensive headache, follow these nine steps to winterize your home’s pipes.

 Never turn off your thermostat when you leave home in the winter.
 The number one way to prevent frozen pipes is to keep your home warm enough.

 If you would still like to save on your energy bills while you’re away, the lowest recommended temperature to set your thermostat to that will still keep your pipes relatively warm is 55 degrees Fahrenheit.
 This will keep your pipes and other systems from freezing without racking up a high energy bill.